cerb/cerb.github.io/_guides/integrations/dropbox/dropbox.md

 ---
 title: Integrate with Dropbox
 excerpt: A step-by-step guide for integrating Cerb and Dropbox.
+summary: This page provides a comprehensive guide on integrating Cerb with Dropbox.
+  It covers the entire process, starting with creating an app on Dropbox to enable Cerb to connect and use Dropbox's API.
+The guide details the steps to create a Dropbox service in Cerb, link a connected account to Dropbox, and utilize this connection in bot behaviors within Cerb.
+It includes instructions for setting up OAuth 2 Redirect URIs, entering necessary credentials, and using the connected account to automate tasks through Dropbox's API using Cerb's bot functionalities.
 permalink: /guides/integrations/dropbox/
 social_image_url: /assets/images/guides/dropbox/cerb-and-dropbox.png
 layout: integration